Indigenous Self-Identification

 Indigenous self-identification is a process that provides an opportunity for those of Indigenous ancestry – First Nation, Inuit or Metis to voluntarily identify themselves to the Upper Canada District School Board.

-- To improve achievement among First Nations, Metis and Inuit students; and
+- to improve achievement among First Nations, Metis and Inuit students; and

-- To close the education gap between Indigenous and non-Indigenous students.
+- to close the education gap between Indigenous and non-Indigenous students.

 The UCDSB wants to provide First Nations, Metis and Inuit Students with educational opportunities that honour their mental, physical, emotional and spiritual well-being.